Logo Futurismo

 Álvaro RP | Hiking to Praia da Viola via Moinhos da Ribeira Funda

 There is a magnificent 5 km trail from Maia called Praia da Viola and Moinhos da Ribeira Funda.
-This track, which goes by the coast, shows different points of interest, such as old mills made of stones, a beautiful waterfall, the secret beach of Viola, and tobacco culture.
+This coastal track reveals various points of interest, such as old stone mills, a beautiful waterfall, the secret beach of Viola, and tobacco culture.
 It is the ideal trail to discover the Azorean nature off the beaten track.

 Pro Tip